-(d) The debt due in respect of the price of a thing and the debt due for labour, supplies or expenses, bestowed, furnished or incurred in the production or for preservation or improvement of a thing, over the thing itself.
-This privilege applies also to the debt due to the advocate and legal procurator for their fees in respect o f the action for the recovery of a thing, over the thing itself, if recovered; as well as a ction; and
+(d) The debt due in respect of the price of a thing and the debt due for labour, supplies or expenses, bestowed, furnished or incurred in the production or for the preservation or improvement of a thing, over the thing itself.
+This privilege applies also to the debt due to the advocate and legal procurator for their fees in respect o f the action for the recovery of a thing, over the thing itself, if recovered; as well as to the debt due to the person disbursing the expenses incurred in such action; and

-(e) The debt due to the dominus for ground-rent, and the debt due to the lessor or the rent of an immovable, over the fruits, and over the value of all things which serve for the furnishing or stocking, or for the cultivation of the tenement, to whomsoever such fruits or other things may belong.
+(e) The debt due to the dominus for ground-rent, and the debt due to the lessor f or the rent of an immovable, over the fruits, and over the value of all things which serve for the furnishing or stocking, or for the cultivation of the tenement, to whomsoever such fruits or other things may belong.